 No one ever expects to be in an accident that results in a personal injury.
-When it happens to you, it’s critical that you get sound legal advice.
+When it happens to you, it’s critical that you get sound legal advice from a skilled attorney.
 Call a Tulsa Personal Injury Lawyer.
 Call Tracy Tiernan.
 He has the experience and knows how to help you navigate these turbulent waters and steer you to the best possible outcome with compassion and with dignity.

 Are you facing criminal allegations that could result in your being convicted of a crime, or worse, the loss of your liberty through incarceration in jail or State or Federal prison?
 From simple traffic tickets and Misdemeanor arrests, all the way up to serious felony arrests including drug charges, theft charges, violent crimes, or sex crimes, call Attorney Tracy Tiernan, a jury trial tested criminal defense attorney with a winning record.